Money Talks (1997 film)

-Money Talks is a 1997 American action comedy film directed by Brett Ratner (in his directorial debut) and starring Chris Tucker and Charlie Sheen.
-It is the first of four collaborations between Brett Ratner and Chris Tucker, with the other three being the Rush Hour series.
+Money Talks is a 1997 American action comedy film directed by Brett Ratner (in his feature film directorial debut) and starring Chris Tucker and Charlie Sheen.
+It is the first of four collaborations between Ratner and Tucker, with the other three being the Rush Hour series.

 Money Talks was released on August 22, 1997, and grossed $48.4 million at the box office against a production budget of $25 million.
 It received generally negative reviews from critics.